Tuesday, May 28, 2024

 By Jacquelin Carnegie

-Pioneer (photo: SoStSeaportMuseum)
+Pioneer sunset cruise (photo: SoStSeaportMuseum)

 Here’s a sampling of some boat rides with terrific views that will help you experience the city in a whole new light, along with some fantastic sightings of Lady Liberty!